tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

     labels:
       - key: owner
 ```
+Save the above YAML in a file named example-constraint-instance.yaml for the next step.

-When this is applied, we can see a specific instance of the constraint template `K8sRequiredLabels` is created:
+When this is applied a specific instance of the constraint template `K8sRequiredLabels` is created:

 ```
 (⎈ |kind-opa-guide:default)➜  ~ kubectl apply -f example-constraint-instance.yaml